-“Parties” means Pepper Finance Corporation Limited ABN 51 094 317 647, Pepper Homeloans Pty Limited ABN 86 092 110 079, Pepper Asset Finance Pty Limited ABN 56 165 183 317, Pepper Group Limited ABN 55 094 317 665 (and its other related bodies corporate and affiliates), Permanent Custodians Limited ABN 55 001 426 384 and, BNY Trust Company of Australia Limited ABN 49 050 294 052, any party who processes the loan application, financiers, manager and any agent of the lender who has an interest in the credit.
+“Parties” means Pepper Group Pty Limited ABN 55 094 317 665 and its related bodies corporate, any party who processes the loan application, any insurer, financier, manager, servicer, and any agent of the lender who has an interest in the credit.
 In this privacy consent, “we”, “us” and “our” includes each of the Parties.

 We are also required to collect your personal information to comply with our obligations under Australian law, including the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).